MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/close-opportunity-won-lost-sales.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 If your customer has accepted your proposal, congratulations!
-Whether your customer accepted or declined your proposal, however, it’s now time to close that opportunity.
+Whether your customer accepted or declined your proposal, however, it's now time to close that opportunity.

 1. [!INCLUDE[proc_sales_opportunities](../includes/proc-sales-opportunities.md)]